Harris County, Texas: County facilities

 The 1910 county courthouse was renovated in the 1950s to update its systems.
-Some residents, such as Martin Dreyer, a Houston Chronicle reporter, were disturbed by modernization of the building, saying its character had been ruined.
 In the 21st century, the facility received another major renovation.
 Completed in 2011, the $50 million, eight-year project was designed to restore notable historic aspects of the courthouse while providing for contemporary communication and building needs.

 The Texas First Court of Appeals and the Texas Fourteenth Court of Appeals, since September 3, 2010, are located in the 1910 Harris County courthouse.
 Previously they were located on the campus of the South Texas College of Law.

 The Harris County Jail Complex of the Harris County Sheriff's Office (HCSO) is the largest in Texas, and one of the largest in the nation.
-In July, 2012, the facility held 9,113 prisoners.
+In July 2012, the facility held 9,113 prisoners.
 To handle overcrowding in the facility, the county had to ship inmates to other counties and some are housed out of the state.

+The county has a potter's field, the Harris County Cemetery on Oates Road in Houston, which previously had housing for elderly people.
+It has 18 acre of land.
+It was established in 1921 on property taken from police officers who had acted corruptly.
+The county paid $80,000 for 100 acre of land, then put in the Harris County Home For the Aged, a poor farm for elderly people of all races which had a capacity of 100; the poor farm opened in 1922.
+Around that time, the county cemetery was also established there.
+The Harris County Commissioners closed the poor farm in August 1958.
+In 2014, no more burials were allowed to occur at the Oates Road facility due to overcapacity.

+By 2013 the county was building a second potter's field due to overcapacity at the first.
+Harris County Eastgate Cemetery had started operations in 2014.
+It is near the Crosby census-designated place and has a Crosby postal address.

+The county had a poor farm in what is now West University Place that closed in 1923.
+The county cemetery was formerly there; the bodies were transferred to the new property.